ChestPiece/trello/TrelloTools/README.md

 - "Get details for list ID 67890"
 - "Update the list name to 'In Progress'"
 - "Delete the list with ID 67890"

+**Card Operations:**

+- "Create a new card called 'Task 1' in list 12345"
+- "Show me all cards in board 12345"
+- "Get details for card ID 67890"
+- "Update the card description to 'Updated task'"
+- "Move the card to list 54321"
+- "Delete the card with ID 67890"

 ## Tool Features